 Hunter, Echo, Wrecker, Tech, and Crosshair are all intriguing leads that help to dive into the psyche of Clones.
 There are different opinions on the end of the Clone Wars.
 So, being born and bred to fight you obviously have disarray among the clones.
 However, the Bad Batch hold their own in the midst of these changes.

 Seeing our characters at a crossroads in their loyalty and beliefs was a highlight of the episode.
-On top of the fantastic action and watching Clone Force 99 work together as a unit of precise and maximized destruction, the smaller character moments between them are just as engaging.
+On top of seeing Clone Force 99 work together as a unit of precise and maximized destruction, the smaller character moments between them are just as engaging.
 This hour-long premiere really sells you on the Bad Batch as a team.
 The core relationships between them feel authentic.

 So, seeing them reach these crossroads and not necessarily see the changing in times the same way as each other makes for great character drama.
 There is a real tragedy to the change in status quo for our characters.
 Moreover, watching a group of loyal soldiers who knew they were on the right side of a conflict realizing they’re now on the wrong one.
 That is probably the best part of this series premiere.
 After this exciting first episode, I’m looking forward to seeing how The Bad Batch will continue to not only show how they are a part of the larger Star Wars universe, but how these soldiers will evolve as characters and adapt to the changing of the galaxy for the worse. – Ernesto Valenzuela